janovergoor/choose2grow/README.md

 For questions, please email Jan at overgoor@stanford.edu.

-The code for fitting logit models, as well as the code to generate the synthetic graphs for section 5.1, are both written in Python 3.
-The code for creating the graphs is written in R.
+The code for fitting logit models, as well as the code to generate the synthetic graphs for section 5.1, is written in Python 3.
+The code for creating the graphs and analysis is written in R.

 To reproduce the results from Section 5.1, follow these steps (from the `/src` folder):